Navigating between pages without refreshing them is an incredibly important part of creating a seamless user experience in modern web applications.

 In this example, navigating to / will render the Home component.

-Understanding Nested Routes in React Router v6
+Creating Nested Routes in React Router v6

 Here at Trio, we have seen that it is particularly important to understand nested routes in React Router v6.

 Nested routes allow you to build more complex applications where parent and child routes coexist.
-This is especially useful if you need to build dashboards, where different sections, like a sidebar and main content, can be routed separately while maintaining a cohesive layout.
+This is especially useful if you need to build dashboards, where different sections, like a sidebar and main content, can be separately routed while maintaining a cohesive layout.

 When building web applications using HTML and React, implementing nested routes becomes essential for maintaining structure and enhancing the user experience.